Background Check Duration: What to Expect

 4. Credit history

-Are your finances in tip-top shape?
 The employer may also conduct a credit check if the position will allow you to have any sort of financial authority.
 Believe it or not, having poor credit can negatively impact your job search.
 If you want to increase your chances of landing your next job, it may be worth looking at ways to improve your credit history.
+In terms of background check duration, your credit check is often one of the first sets of results to come back.

 How long does a criminal background check take for a job?

-Let’s say that an employer is processing a criminal background check — what’s the situation?
 Well, it takes the same amount of time.
 A criminal background check is usually part of a full employment background check process.
-You can expect to hear back within a week or two of them starting the process.
+The criminal background check duration can last up to two weeks, so you can expect to hear back within a week or two of the prospective employer starting the process.

 Needless to say, employment background checks are more extensive and detailed for government departments.
 You may find that this check looks at your friends and family members as well as your criminal record, education history, and employment status.